Download Careers360 App

 Given below is the structure of a double helix DNA showing its components

-Function Of The Double Helix Structure
+Function of the Double Helix Structure

 • DNA Replication: The double helix structure is very functional in the accurate replication of DNA.

 • Semi-Conservative Replication Model: During DNA replication, the two strands that make up the double helix unwind from each other.
 This unwinding opens the two DNA strands and allows them to act as templates for creating new strands; thus, two new double-stranded DNA molecules are created where each molecule consists of one strand that is an original strand of DNA and one strand that is newly synthesised.
+This was shown experimentally by Messelson and Stahl, therefore is also known as the Meselson and Stahl experiment.

 • Genetic Information Storage and Transmission: It is the string of nitrogenous bases along the DNA string that carries genetic code.
 Such code is used to synthesise proteins that carry out several functions in a cell.